Defending the Professionals Against Claims of All Kinds

 Being a professional in today’s litigious business environment includes the risk that you may eventually be sued.
-Attorneys in Goodsill’s Professional Liability Group have successfully defended hundreds of professionals against claims alleging malpractice, errors, and omissions.
+At Goodsill, the attorneys in our professional liability group have successfully defended hundreds of professionals against claims alleging malpractice, errors and omissions.

-Practicing professionals ourselves, we understand that our clients’ most valuable asset is their reputation.
-The attorneys in this group bring a wealth of experience and intelligence to bear on our clients’ legal problems, and have a proven track record of achieving favorable and cost-efficient results.
+Practicing professionals ourselves, we understand that a client’s most valuable asset is their reputation.
+The attorneys in this group bring a wealth of experience and intelligence to bear on our clients’ lawsuits and other issues and have a proven track record of achieving favorable and cost-efficient results.

-- Accountants – Defending against claims of negligently prepared and/or failed-to-timely-file income tax and estate tax returns.
+- Accountants: Defending against claims of negligently preparing and/or failing to timely file income tax and estate tax returns

-- Architects – Defending architects against claims of alleging negligent design, negligent drafting, and failure to properly manage and/or supervise construction projects.
+- Architects: Defending architects against claims of alleged negligent design, negligent drafting and failure to properly manage and/or supervise construction projects

-- Attorneys – Defending attorneys and law firms against claims of malpractice, such as claims alleging failure to properly negotiate stock purchase agreements, negligently drafting real estate purchase agreements, leasing agreements, trust documents and property settlements, failing to disclose conflicts of interest, failing to timely prosecute personal injury claims, and improper business dealings with clients.
+- Attorneys: Defending attorneys and law firms against claims of malpractice, such as claims alleging failing to properly negotiate stock purchase agreements; negligently drafting real estate purchase agreements, leasing agreements, trust documents and property settlements; failing to disclose conflicts of interest; failing to timely prosecute personal injury claims; and conducting improper business dealings with clients

-- Title Insurance – Defending title insurance companies against claims alleging failure to properly determine chain of title, boundary lines, easements, and ocean setbacks.
+- Title insurance companies: Defending title insurance companies against claims alleging failure to properly determine chain of title, boundary lines, easements and ocean setbacks

-- Insurance Agents – Defending insurance companies and independent agents against claims such as misrepresentation or omissions in the sale of insurance policies, failure to procure appropriate coverage, and negligence in the handling of claims.
+- Insurance agents: Defending insurance companies and independent agents against claims such as misrepresentations or omissions in the sales of insurance policies, failure to procure appropriate coverage and negligence in the handling of claims